RoamTouch/gestureaction-takeselfie-android/README.md

 ## How it works

-GestureActionTakeSelfie implements GKActionInterface that exposes the gesture name with getActionID() to the API.
+GestureActionTakeSelfie implements GKActionInterface that exposes the gesture name with getActionID() method to the API.

 Once a gesture is recognized with the same name ("Selfie"), then onGestureRecognized is called.